 - Flour, salt, white sugar, and brown sugar make up the dry ingredients.

 - Melted butter, vanilla, and two eggs combine with the dry ingredients to form the batter.

-- The pie is loaded with chocolate chips and chopped pecans—you’ll need one cup of each.
+- The pie is loaded with chocolate chips (just like my Cream Cheese Chocolate Chip Cookies) and chopped pecans—you’ll need one cup of each.

 This recipe is so simple and quick.
 Unlike traditional chocolate chip cookies, you don’t need to wait for the butter to soften on the countertop.

 Instead, we’ll melt the butter (I use the microwave—cover it to avoid splatters!) and combine everything just using a spoon or spatula.

 First, stir together the flour, salt, brown sugar, and granulated sugar.